I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsctl_offload_read_input.md

 ## Members

+`CopyLength`

 `FileOffset`

 The position in the file to start reading from.
 The offset value must be aligned to a logical sector boundary on the volume.

 `Flags`

 This member is not used.
 Set to 0.

 `Reserved`

 Reserved.

 `Size`

 The size of this structure.
 Set this member to <b>sizeof</b>(FSCTL_OFFLOAD_READ_INPUT).

 `TokenTimeToLive`

 The time, in milliseconds, for which the read operation remains valid.
 The default time-to-live is 0.
 The recommended value for time-to-live is also 0.

 ## Remarks
 The  storage device's copy provider retains the data read for the duration in <b>TokenTimeToLive</b>.
 Multiple writes with the same token can be performed until the time in <b>TokenTimeToLive</b> expires.

 ## Requirements
 | &nbsp; | &nbsp; |